Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/isolate.md

 For most Tiny Earth research and courses, the Isolate is the most important entry type.
 Isolate entries themselves are minimal--just a name, date, and the sample it came from.
 All other information about an Isolate is tracked in other entries that reference it, such as plates and screens where the Isolate occurred.

-To create an entry of this type, visit "My Entries," locate the Environmental Sample that was the origin of the Isolate, and click "Add isolate" under that Sample.
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Environmental Sample that was the origin of the Isolate, and click "Add isolate" under that Sample.

 ## Use This Entry to Record